George W. Norris: Senator

+In 1912, with five House terms under his belt, Norris ran to represent Nebraska in the U.S. Senate.
+Norris won the election against incumbent Republican senator Norris Brown, and he began his 30-year tenure in the Senate on March 4, 1913.

 Notably, Senator Norris was the primary author and sponsor of the Twentieth Amendment to the Constitution, also known as the "Lame Duck" Amendment.
 The amendment shortened the "lame duck" period between elections and the start of new terms, enhancing government efficiency and creating accountability for elected officials who had been voted out of office.

 Norris supported some of President Woodrow Wilson's domestic programs but became a firm isolationist, fearing that bankers were manipulating the country into war.
 In the face of enormous pressure from the media and the administration, Norris was one of only six senators to vote against the declaration of war on Germany in 1917.